 Understanding the CoreLogic Market Risk Indicator (MRI)

-Florida Markets Facing Potential Price Declines
+Florida Market Facing Potential Price Declines

 My Take on the Situation

-I believe it is a good reminder that real estate is not always a one-way bet.
+This is a good reminder that real estate is not always a one-way bet.
 While Florida remains a popular place to live, potential home buyers need to be mindful of the risks that certain markets are facing.
 It's always wise to be cautious in the face of a cooling market and uncertainty.

 Navigating the Uncertain Shores: